Find the Perfect Fall Hunting Spot with DNR's Interactive Online Mapping Tool

 - aerial photography; street maps and directions.

 Mi-HUNT was made possible with a grant from the National Shooting Sports Foundation.
-The application was developed by the Michigan Department of Information Technology-Center for Shared Solutions using DNRE data.
-The Department of Natural Resources and Environment is committed to the conservation, protection, management, and accessible use and enjoyment of the state's environment, natural resources and related economic interests for current and future generations.
-Learn more at www.michigan.gov/dnre.
+The application was developed by the Michigan Department of Information Technology-Center for Shared Solutions using DNR data.
+The Department of Natural Resources is committed to the conservation, protection, management, and accessible use and enjoyment of the state's environment, natural resources and related economic interests for current and future generations.